Caffeine in Green Tea

-While these compounds can often be taken separately outside of green tea, there is a critical synergy that takes place in their naturally occurring state within green tea.
+While all the extraordinary compounds in green tea can often be taken separately in supplement form, there is a critical synergy that takes place in their naturally occurring state within green tea as a whole food.
 However, not all green teas are the same.
-In order to properly reap the health benefits of green tea, it is important to check the source and quality of the green tea you choose.
+It is important to check the source and quality of the green tea you choose.
 Because green tea is highly absorbent of its surrounding elements, purity and a complete absence of pesticides and chemicals are critical.
-It is also important to consume enough green tea on a daily basis.
+It is also important to consume enough green tea on a daily basis in order to properly reap its benefits.
 Various studies have shown that somewhere between three and ten cups of green tea should be consumed per day in order to experience its effects.
 See our suggestions on how to make increased daily intake of green tea approachable and easier than you may have thought.